 Better sleep

-The blue light emitted from most of our devices suppresses the secretion of melatonin7, meaning our sleep patterns get disrupted.
+The blue light emitted from most of our devices suppresses the secretion of melatonin6, meaning our sleep patterns get disrupted.
 Try reducing screen time and keeping your bedroom as a space to relax and unwind, rather than as a room where you watch TV or browse your phone.

 The lack of sleep can impact your health, for example increase blood pressure.
 “The less you sleep, the higher your blood pressure may go.
-People who sleep six hours or less may have steeper increases in blood pressure.”8
+People who sleep six hours or less may have steeper increases in blood pressure."7

 Eye health

-The American Optometric Association recommend using the 20-20-20 rule:
+It's recommend to use the 20-20-20 rule:

 Whether you use your normal tech time to take a walk in nature or to meet up with friends or family, it’s all about finding what works for you.
 If you can strike a balance, then taking a digital detox when you start to notice the signs you’re doing too much, can help improve both your mental and physical health.